Generalised Entanglement Entropies from Unit-Invariant Singular Value Decomposition: Unit-Invariant Singular Values

 BUI-SVD is the fully symmetric version.
-It diagonally stretches or shrinks both input and output axes until the matrix is balanced in a multiplicative sense, so the products of the nonzero entry magnitudes are equal across nonzero rows and columns, which one can think of as balancing typical entry magnitudes across rows and columns, or as centering log-magnitudes when no zeros are present.
-Once that balancing has fixed the arbitrary choice of units on both sides, SVD again reads off the same sphere to ellipsoid geometry, now in the balanced coordinate system, and the outer diagonal factors simply map the picture back to the original coordinates.
+It diagonally stretches or shrinks both input and output axes until the matrix is balanced in a multiplicative sense, so the products of the non-zero entry magnitudes are equal across non-zero rows and columns, which one can think of as balancing typical entry magnitudes across rows and columns, or as centering log-magnitudes when no zeros are present.
+Once that balancing has fixed the arbitrary choice of units on both sides, SVD again reads off the same sphere to ellipsoid geometry, now in the balanced coordinate system, and the outer diagonal factors simply map the picture back to the original coordinates. \paragraph{Geometry of the local group actions.} We use the term ``local'' since, when $A$ is the coefficient matrix of a bipartite state, left/right multiplication is interpreted as restricted local transformations on the two subsystems in \cref{sec:entanglement-measures,UISVDprepost} (used as an equivalence/rescaling).
+Besides the familiar compact Lie group of local unitary basis changes \(\mathcal U(d)\) (real dimension \(d^{2}\)), the new ingredient here is the (generally non-unitary) diagonal rescaling group \(\mathcal D(d)=\{\mathrm{diag}(z_1,\dots,z_d):z_i\in\mathbb C^*\}\cong(\mathbb C^*)^{d}\) (real dimension \(2d\)).
+Writing \(z_i=r_i e^{i\theta_i}\) gives the product decomposition (as a real Lie group) \be \mathcal D(d)\cong(\mathbb R_{+})^{d}\times (U(1))^{d},\qquad r_i=e^{x_i}\ \Rightarrow\ (\mathbb R_{+})^{d}\cong\mathbb R^{d}, \ee so \(\mathcal D(d)\) is ``flat in logarithmic coordinates"; the non-compact directions are the log-magnitudes (units/normalisations), while the phases form a compact torus (\((U(1))^{d}\subset\mathcal U(d)\)).
+So for any object matrix of interest $A$ with dimensions $m\times n$, the four local action groups relevant for the constructions above are \be \mathcal U(m)\times \mathcal U(n),\quad \mathcal D(m)\times \mathcal U(n),\quad \mathcal U(m)\times \mathcal D(n),\quad \mathcal D(m)\times \mathcal D(n), \ee which are direct products of these building blocks and therefore mix compact and non-compact geometry.
+In particular, \(\mathcal D(m)\times \mathcal D(n)\) deformation retracts onto the $(m+n)$-torus \((U(1))^{m+n}\) but contains non-compact ``runaway" directions in the \(\mathbb R^{m+n}\) factors.
+This action always has at least the $\mathbb C^*$ stabiliser $(cI_m,c^{-1}I_n)$; additional stabilisers arise if $A$ has zero rows/columns or a decomposable support pattern.
+Modulo this trivial scaling, the remaining non-compact directions act generically freely for generic full-support matrices.

+Correspondingly, the BUISVD scaling factors \(D^\mathrm{B_L}\) and \(D^\mathrm{B_R}\) are determined only up to the one-parameter rescaling \(D^\mathrm{B_L}\mapsto cD^\mathrm{B_L}\), \(D^\mathrm{B_R}\mapsto c^{-1}D^\mathrm{B_R}\), which leaves \(A^{\mathrm B}=D^\mathrm{B_L}AD^\mathrm{B_R}\) unchanged; one can fix a canonical representative by a symmetric scale choice (for square matrices with non-zero entries, see Proposition~\ref{prop:gauge-fully}).
+Once diagonal rescalings are admitted, the orbit geometry acquires non-compact ``units" directions, and a normalisation/balancing choice is precisely a way to pick a canonical slice through those directions before extracting singular value data.